corda/corda/docs/source/creating-a-cordapp.rst

 You can create more configurations with new tasks that extend Cordform.

 New nodes can be added by simply adding another node block and giving it a different name, directory and ports.
-When you run this task it will install the nodes to the directory specified and a script will be generated (for UNIX users only at present) to run the nodes with one command (``runnodes``).
+When you run this task it will install the nodes to the directory specified and a script will be generated to run the nodes with one command (``runnodes``).
 On MacOS X this script will run each node in a new terminal tab, and on Linux it will open up a new XTerm for each node.
 On Windows the (``runnodes.bat``) script will run one node per window.

 Other CorDapps can also be specified if they are already specified as classpath or compile dependencies in your ``build.gradle``.